Cryptocurrencies Outside FBR’s Tax Net: FTO

 Hawala/hundi-style operations

-Create Crypto Tax Framework:
+1. Create a Comprehensive Crypto Tax Framework

 -